Sam1320/Capstone_Proposal/proposal.md

 ### Solution Statement

-Given the characteristics of the problem applying a convolutional neural network as image recognition technique seems to be most likely approach to find a satisfactory solution.
+Given the characteristics of the problem applying a convolutional neural network as image recognition technique seems to be the most likely approach to find a satisfactory solution.
 Two of the most successful architectures in recent years have been Microsoft's [ResNet](https://arxiv.org/abs/1512.03385) and Google's [Inception](https://arxiv.org/abs/1409.4842) both of which seem to be reasonable options to implement.
 Furthermore, to take advantage of pretrained models I'll use transfer learning and then fine tune all the weights.

 ### Benchmark Model